-The Department of Criminal Justice actively participates in the AGRADE (Accelerated Graduate Enrollment) program, which enables qualified seniors in the College of Liberal Arts and Sciences to enroll simultaneously in the undergraduate and graduate programs of the college, and to apply a maximum of sixteen credits toward both an undergraduate and graduate degree in criminal justice.
+The Department of Criminology and Criminal Justice actively participates in the AGRADE (Accelerated Graduate Enrollment) program, which enables qualified seniors in the College of Liberal Arts and Sciences to enroll simultaneously in the undergraduate and graduate programs of the college, and to apply a maximum of sixteen credits toward both an undergraduate and graduate degree in criminal justice.

 Students interested in the criminal justice AGRADE program should contact Academic Advisor, Marianka Holloway prior to completing a plan of work for the criminal justice major requirements.
 A more complete discussion of the master of science in criminal justice degree program appears in the Graduate Bulletin.

 The Honors Program in criminal justice is open to students of superior academic ability who are majoring in criminal justice.
 To be eligible for a bachelor of science in criminal justice honors, a student must maintain a cumulative honor point average of at least 3.3.

 Learn more about the honors requirements (see Honors section at the bottom of the bulletin)